jneuhauser/swupdate/doc/source/handlers.rst

 ucfw handler
 ------------

-This handler allows to update the firmware on a microcontroller connected to the main controller via UART.
+This handler allows one to update the firmware on a microcontroller connected to the main controller via UART.
 Parameters for setup are passed via sw-description file.
 Its behavior can be extended to be more general.